Ebonsignori/invoiceForm/README.md

-#Invoice Forms
+# Invoice Forms
+*By Evan Bonsignori*

-A Simple invoice form that saves invoices to a MySQL database.
+Invoice form that can save to file or database.